harness/developer-hub/docs/platform/7_Connectors/Cloud-providers/add-a-spot-connector.md

 ---
-title: Add an AWS connector
+title: Add a Spot connector
 description: Add a Harness AWS connector.
 sidebar_position: 6
 ---

-This topic describes how to set up the Harness Delegate in your Spot Elastigroup environment, and connect to your Spot cloud for deployment.
+This topic describes how to connect Harness with your Spot cloud.

-## Install the Harness Delegate
+## Install the Harness delegate

-Harness Delegate is a service you run in your local network or VPC to connect your artifacts, TAS infrastructure, and any other providers with the Harness Manager.
+The Harness delegate is a service you run in your local network or VPC to connect Harness with your artifact repos, Spot infrastructure, and any other providers needed for deployments.

-Expand the following section to learn how to install the Harness Delegate.
+Expand the following section to learn how to install the Harness delegate.

 <details>
 <summary>Use the delegate installation wizard</summary>